 In addition to the weekly workshops listed in the Community Studios section of this website, we offer advanced or customised arts activities.
 These could include:

 - masterclasses with national and international professional artists

 - exhibitions at DADAA and other galleries

-- online gallery and performance opportunities
+- online broadcast and performance opportunities for digital works

 If you join DADAA with NDIS funding, you will outline your goals as an artist as part of your initial planning.
 We offer this and extended planning options as part of our standard Client Services.

 In addition, at certain other times in your journey as an emerging, established or professional artist, it can be important to take the time to plan exactly how you might achieve a specific dream or ambition that you have.
 DADAA staff and peer artists can work with you to think through your dreams and goals, and to figure out the smaller practical steps that can take you there.

 You can link to this blog by performer Julia Hales (featured also in the image above) on the goal planning work that she does.
 Julia’s use of long-term goal planning helped her put into place small stepping stones as part of a bigger dream to be on the TV series, Home and Away.
 Julia will be on stage as part of the Perth Festival, in her own show called You Know We Belong Together.

 If you have a big artistic dream and think goal planning would be useful to you, talk to us about setting up goal planning sessions.